Albert Vete

-He previously played for the New Zealand Warriors and the Melbourne Storm in the National Rugby League (NRL).
+He previously played for the New Zealand Warriors and the Melbourne Storm in the National Rugby League, and Hull Kingston Rovers in the Super League.
+He has also spent time on loan from Castleford at Featherstone Rovers in the Championship and Doncaster in League 1.

 Background

 Vete was born in Auckland, New Zealand.
 He is of Tongan descent.

 Vete was educated at Saint Kentigern College, playing rugby union and captaining their first XV to the Auckland title.

 Playing career

 Early years

 Vete switched to rugby league in 2012, signing with the New Zealand Warriors and playing in their under 20's side while studying towards a Bachelor of Physical Education.
 Vete was part of the Junior Warriors side that played in 2013 Holden Cup Grand Final against the Penrith Panthers juniors, playing at prop and scoring a try in the 30–42 loss.

 On 13 October 2013, Vete played for the Junior Kiwis against the Junior Kangaroos at prop in the Kiwis' 26–38 loss.
 In 2014 Vete joined the full-time squad and played in 19 games in the New South Wales Cup for the Warriors.